How to improve the waiting experience in restaurants: 8 proven strategies

 The strategies below cover everything from digital waitlists and self check-in functionalities to staff training and wait data analytics, giving you practical ways to turn your front door from a pain point into a competitive advantage.

-Why the waiting experience matters for your restaurant
+Does the waiting experience impacts your restaurant revenue?

 The guest waiting experience improves when restaurants focus on three things: proactive communication, physical comfort, and clear expectations.